Integrate for efficiency.

-On the other hand, if the software has been integrated with a communication app such as Slack for example, this sort of issue can be avoided.
+On the other hand, if the software has been integrated with a communication app such as Teams and Slack, this sort of issue can be avoided.
 Any adjustment to the project will result in an automatic notification being sent to the relevant worker(s) via computer or mobile phone.

 4. Customers are served faster

 A fourth advantage to integrating your planning is that you can serve your customers more efficiently.
 A potential sales opportunity in, for example, a CRM system can be easily converted to a project in your planning software when integrated.

 If the various software systems are not integrated, the processes that need to be carried out from the point of getting the deal to the final invoicing is often slower and more cumbersome.
 For example: the sales department gets an order but, due to the pressures of work overload, has no time to send it on to the planner.
 This means it might take a while before the client is actually approached by the planner.

 The same applies when a job is executed.
 The signed work order must be sent to the admin inbox before invoicing can commence.
 But wait, the employee who did the job is not in the office daily.
 So the work order is left in limbo in the employee’s company car for several days.
 This means it will take longer for the invoicing to be done.
 And this has a knock-on effect because this will also delay the customer paying the amount due.